lisabronwyn/228-goal-design-and-build/README.md

 ## FTP

-Use the following tutorials to learn all about FTP (file transfer protocol)
+Learn all about FTP (file transfer protocol)

 - [ ] Read [What is FTP?](http://www.ftpx.com/ftpintro.aspx)
 - [ ] Read [What is FTP, and how do I use it to transfer files?](https://kb.iu.edu/d/aerg)